-Honor acts in both criminal and civil cases, with a particular focus on defending complex regulatory and serious fraud prosecutions.
+Honor acts in criminal, professional discipline and civil cases, with a particular focus on defending complex regulatory and serious fraud prosecutions.

-Honor has a special interest in public international law and human rights law.
-Prior to joining Chambers she worked as a defence lawyer at the International Criminal Court (The Prosecutor v William Samoei Ruto and Johsua arap Sang – ‘Kenya 1’ case).
-The charges against her client were dismissed in April 2016.
-She has also completed pro-bono work for the International Tribunal for the Law of the Sea, International Committee of the Red Cross and Vice-Chair of the United Nations Committee Against Torture.
+Honor has a keen interest in international and human rights law.
+She has completed pro-bono work for the International Tribunal for the Law of the Sea, International Committee of the Red Cross and Vice-Chair of the United Nations Committee Against Torture.
 She is presently a member of the New Zealand Law Society’s Human Rights and Privacy Committee.

-Honor has a first class honours degree in law from the University of Otago and a Masters in Law from Columbia University.
+Honor has a first class honours degree in Law from the University of Otago and a Masters in Law from Columbia University.
 At Otago, she was awarded academic prizes, was President of the Society of Otago University Law Students, won the national negotiation competition and came fourth in the world negotiation competition.
 At Columbia University, she was the W. Bayard Cutting Jr Fellow for International Law, a James Kent Scholar (A – A+ average) and was the recipient of a William Georgetti Scholarship from New Zealand.

 LLB (Hons), BA (Otago) 2010

 Barrister Sole: 2015